patroytall/patrick-roy-me/src/about/index.md

 I strongly believe in continuous delivery because it increases average feature availability and supports agile development.
 Without broad automated tests there is no point trying.
 DevOps is a necessity: builds, delivery pipeline, infrastructure as code, production monitoring, and so much more.

-I hopefully believe in microservices because we need to divide work across teams, be flexible, and scale applications.
+I hopefully believe in microservices because we need to divide work across teams, be flexible, and scale applications with high availability.
 State management is more difficult; you will miss your [ACID](https://en.wikipedia.org/wiki/ACID).
 You will argue about service separation, freedom vs standardization, size, and of course testing; experiment slowly.

 Serverless.
 Yes.